Particular/setup-ravendb-action/README.md

 ### With Node.js

-To test the setup action an `.env.setup` file in the root directory with the following content
+To test the setup action add a new `.env.setup` file in the root directory with the following content

 ```ini
 # Input overrides